WAVE-hamburg/wave-hamburg.github.io/_pages/outreach.md

 ### What am I looking at?? {#what-am-i-looking-at}

-A map of the WAVE network and the event locations is shown in following figure.
+In the livestream, you can see the vibrations, or 'wiggles,' measured on the campus with the WAVE fiber network.
+The following map highlights the WAVE fiber in yellow, spanning 19 km across the campus.
+It measures campus vibrations every 10 meters whenever an event occurs.
+Three main locations are marked where events like soccer games or concerts take place.
+Even at a distance of 2 km, such as the Volksparkstadion, these events cause noticeable vibrations on the campus.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/WAVEmap_annotations.png" alt="Maps annotation">
 </figure>

-Over the past time of livestreams we investigated different settings and visualisations of the live streams.
+Over the past we improved the visualisations of the live seismic data stream.
 An overview of all livestream waterfall diagrams can be found [here]({{ site.url }}{{ site.baseurl }}/news/OverviewTwitchStreamsWaterfalls.md).

 The WAVE fiber network spans 19 km and allows us to measure campus vibrations, or 'wiggles,' every 10 meters when events occur, visualized in a waterfall diagram.
 Our latest real-time viewer of the waterfall diagram is integrated into our Twitch livestream.
 The following clip was recorded during a soccer game on August 10, 2024, and captures signals from the Volksparkstadion arriving on campus as drums and crowd stomping echoed through the stadium.